 Geologists believe there are at least 30 geologic structures each containing in excess of 1 billion barrels of oil.

 Railroad Valley, 35 miles from US OIl’s lease area in Hot Creek Valley, has produced over 40 million barrels of oil.
-Testing of oil recovered from the Company’s Eblana #1 well showed that the source rock was the Chainman Shale also the source of Railroad Valley production.
+Testing of oil recovered from the Company’s Eblana-1 and Eblana-3 wells showed that the source rock was most likely Chainman Shale, also the source rock for Railroad Valley.